 - Population : 650 students | grades 1 to 12 + pre-primary | 17 Teachers

-- Projects : One large water filtration system + construction of two classrooms
+- Projects : Two projects: water filtration system + construction of two classrooms

 - Date : June - July 2015

 The Shree Himalaya School was another school that experienced total destruction during the 2015 Earthquake.
-This was the largest school we assisted with around 650 students who were being taught in 12 temporary classrooms that had no walls, were constructed of wood frames and tin sheets.
-They were all built within a tight space of no more than 20 by 60 metres.
+This was the largest school we assisted during the earthquake recovery program with around 650 students who were being taught in 12 temporary classrooms that had no walls, were constructed of wood frames and tin sheets.
+They were all built within a tight space of no more than 20 x 60 metres.
 There was overcrowding in many of the classrooms with one classroom containing 87 students.

-We installed temporary classrooms to help with the overcrowding in existing TLC using steel trusses and 28 tin sheets for the roof.
+We installed temporary classrooms to help with the overcrowding in existing temporary classrooms using steel trusses and tin sheets for roofing.
 The size of the trusses built, 6 x 9 metres, was the equivalent of two classrooms.
-Ten bags of concrete for the foundations and roof installation equipment were supplied, including the funds for the hiring of labour for the installation of the structure.
-The plan at the time was to install walls in the future so the temporary classrooms would become a permanent addition to the school.
+Concrete for the foundations and roof installation equipment were supplied, including the funds for the hiring of labour for the laying of concrete foundation and installation of the structure.
+The classrooms were erected with a commitment by the school to install walls at a later date so the temporary classrooms would become a permanent addition to the school.

 Slow sand water filter

 Material in this school, and the other schools assisted in the Gorkha District, were transported with tractors as they were the only vehicles that could travel on what were very difficult and dangerous roads.
-One trip was required to take the water filtration system and a second trip required to carry the steel trusses, 28 CGIS, 10 bags of concrete, and roof installation equipment.
-We also provided the funds for installation and gave $200 to the school to have the foundations laid for the structure.
+One trip was required to take the water filtration system and a second trip required to carry the steel trusses, roofing material, bags of concrete, and roof installation equipment.

 For more details, download a PDF copy of the 2015 Nepal Earthquake Appeal Report (3MB)